Welcome to La La Land

 - Los Angeles: The Architecture of Four Ecologies by Reyner Banham opens rather a positive side of L.A., examining the beach, the freeways, the flatlands, and the foothills with a fresh outlook.

-5) Best time to visit
+5) Best time for Los Angeles travel

 Actually, you can pretty much come here whenever you think is good for you.
 However, you should avoid the peak seasons for tourists, which generally lasts from June to August.
 The weather also acts cruel and you will be facing an unbearably hot environment with pricey accommodation.
 My suggestion to you “Either choose March-May or September-November”.
 The weather at that time is pretty bearable and you will be able to enjoy the most.